In this epic North Coast 500 post, we’ll tell you all about the things to do and see on this 500+ mile scenic loop around the coast of the Highlands.

 Located in a cute town Beauly, the ruins of the priory, which is still in a very good condition, is worth a quick look.
 The original priory consisted of many buildings but only the church is all that remains today.

 It was founded by the French monks in 1230, hence the name “Beautiful Place,” that comes from the riverside setting (beau lieu).
-And it was, supposedly, endorsed by Mary Queen of Scots during her visit in 1564.
+And it was, apparently, endorsed by Mary Queen of Scots herself during her visit in 1564.

 Challenging but Breathtaking Bealach Na’ Ba Pass